openedx/codejail/README.rst

 ------------

 These instructions detail how to configure your operating system so that CodeJail can execute Python code safely.
-You can run CodeJail without these steps, and you will have an unsafe CodeJail.
-This is fine for developers' machines who are unconcerned with security, and simplifies the integration of CodeJail into your project.
+However, it is also possible to set ``codejail.safe_exec.ALWAYS_BE_UNSAFE = True`` and execute submitted Python directly on the machine, with no security whatsoever.
+This may be fine for developers' machines who are unconcerned with security, and allows testing an integration with CodeJail's API.
+It must not be used if any input is coming from untrusted sources, however.

 To secure Python execution, you'll be creating a new virtualenv.
 This means you'll have two: the main virtualenv for your project, and the new one for